raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 sudo apt full-upgrade
 ```

-* As root, edit `/etc/default/rpi-eeprom-update` and select BETA releases
+* As root, edit `/etc/default/rpi-eeprom-update` and select BETA releases.

 * Install the BETA version of the bootloader and replace the current configuration settings to enable USB boot.
 See `BOOT_ORDER` property if you wish to migrate the configuration by hand.